stennety/mywebsite/_posts/2017-11-02-useful-etymological-roots.md

 published: true
 title: Useful Etymological Roots
 ---
-List of useful etymological roots and their meanings.
+The following is a list of useful etymological roots and their meanings.
+Below it, you'll find a few words with interesting or unusual origins.

 | Root | Meaning | Example |
 |---|---| |